Peyton Place (TV series): Plots

 The series opens with a shot of a church's steeple, and the words "Peyton Place" superimposed, with a tolling of church bells.
 Announcer Dick Tufeld announces "This is the continuing story of Peyton Place."
 The scene changes to scenes of the town square, a rolling brook, and a panoramic view of Peyton Place.
-It dissolves to cast members, and then narration of previous episode events by Warner Anderson, who also played Matthew Swain.
+It dissolves to cast members, the sponsor tag, and then narration of previous episode events by Warner Anderson, who also played Matthew Swain.
 In 1966 the message was changed to "In color, the continuing story of Peyton Place."
 Warner Anderson left the series after the first season, but continued as narrator to the series until the final episode.

 Season 1 (1964–1965)

 In the first episode, Dr. Michael Rossi (Ed Nelson) arrives from New York City to set up practice in town.
 Newspaper editor Matthew Swain (Warner Anderson) tells him people usually try to get away from towns like Peyton Place, not move to them.
 Matthew's third cousin Allison MacKenzie (Mia Farrow), a close friend of classmate Norman Harrington (Christopher Connelly), has begun to fall in love with his older brother, Rodney (Ryan O'Neal); she is smitten as soon as they share their first kiss.
 At the end of the episode, Allison's mother, Constance (Dorothy Malone), makes it clear she disapproves of her daughter's newfound relationship with Rodney.

 Rodney is startled to find his father, Leslie (Paul Langton), in a passionate embrace with his secretary, Julie Anderson (Kasey Rogers), the mother of Rodney's girlfriend, Betty (Barbara Parkins).
 Both Leslie and Julie are in unhappy marriages, but Leslie can't explain this to his son in the moment.
 Confused, Rodney tells Betty he cannot date her anymore and begins to see Allison instead.
 Betty, confused and hurt because he offered no reason for breaking up with her, discovers she is pregnant and tells Rodney.
 He agrees to marry her, and then, following a car accident, Betty miscarries their child, but she does not tell Rodney until after they are wed—though Dr. Rossi, his nurse Laura, and Betty's parents knew the truth before the marriage.
 Dr. Rossi and Constance become closer, though she's unnerved by his possible purchase of the Carson beachfront home because of Elizabeth Carson's murder there.